 Mercedes-Benz 280 SL

 Codenamed W113, the encore to the Mercedes-Benz 190SL and 300SL was first introduced at the 1963 Frankfurt Auto Show as the 230SL.
 As neither the hairy-chested beast exemplified by the 300SL or the boulevard tourer of the 190SL, the new 230SL placed more of an emphasis on safety and comfort.
-The four-cylinder power of the 190 was gone; all models were fitted with a Bosch, fuel-injected, 2,281-cubic centimeter six-cylinder producing 150 horsepower.
 It had the added distinction of the first Mercedes-Benz automobile to be fitted with an alternator as standard equipment.
 Off-the-shelf components included independent front and rear suspension and servo-assisted front disc and rear drum brakes, which helped to keep development and production costs within reason.

 Perhaps most appealing about the car was its unique styling.
 Clearly linked to earlier Stuttgart designs, it featured the broad front grille of the 300SL, albeit in a squared-up shape.
 As with its predecessors, it was available as a roadster, roadster/coupe, or pure coupe.
 Most distinctive was its roofline, the so called "pagoda roof," designed by Paul Bracq and Bela Barenyi.
 The upright roofline contained lots of glass area, with raised sides and a lower center panel instead of curving conventionally upwards toward the middle, à la a Japanese pagoda.